alisterburt/dynamo2emClarity/README.md

 In a terminal run `python dynamo2emClarity.py` making sure `python` points to a python3 interpreter with numpy installed

+## Output
+The output folder you specified will contain two folders, recon and convmap

+These folders can be copied directly into an emClarity project directory and the project can be initialised

 ## Known issues
 * Tomograms in which dynamo particles are defined must exist, their size is checked.